-• The strong Church-Turing thesis states that:
+• The strong Church-Turing thesis states that:b

-A Turing machine can compute any function computable by any "reasonable" physical device with only polynomial slowdown.b aVergis, Steiglitz, & Dickinson (1986).
+A Turing machine can compute any function computable by any "reasonable" physical device with only polynomial slowdown.c aVergis, Steiglitz, & Dickinson (1986).

-• A CPU, a GPU, and a DSP chip are good examples of physical devices.c bhttp://ocw.mit.edu/courses/mathematics/18-405j-advanced -complexity-theory-fall-2001/lecture-notes/lecture10.pdf cThanks to a lively discussion on September 23, 2014.
+• A CPU, a GPU, and a DSP chip are good examples of physical devices.d bhttp://ocw.mit.edu/courses/mathematics/18-405j-advanced -complexity-theory-fall-2001/lecture-notes/lecture10.pdf cOr speedup.

+dThanks to a lively discussion on September 23, 2014.